yoonmoonsick/dnd2024/README.md

 - Level 3: Otherworldly Glamour
   - Whenever you make a Charisma check, you gain a bonus to the check equal to your Wisdom modifier (minimum of +1).
 You also gain proficiency in one of these skills of your choice: Deception, Performance, or Persuasion.
 - Level 7: Beguiling Twist
-  - The magic of the Feywild guards your mind.
-You have Advantage on saving throws to avoid or end the Charmed or Frightened condition.
-You gain a +1 bonus to mental saving throws.
+  - You have Advantage on saving throws to avoid or end the Charmed or Frightened condition.
+In addition, whenever a creature you can see within 90 feet of you succeeds on a saving throw to avoid or end the Charmed or Frightened condition, you can take a Reaction to force that creature to make a Wisdom save against your spell save DC.
+On a failed save, the target is Frightened for 1 minute.
 - Level 11: Fey Reinforcements
   - You can cast Summon Fey without a Material component.
 You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.
 Whenever you start casting the spell, you can modify it so that it doesn’t require Concentration.